 Otherwise known as the CPF Retirement Sum Topping-Up Scheme (‘RSTU), you can enjoy tax relief if you use cash to top up your CPF Special Account.
 You get dollar-for dollar tax relief, capped at a maximum of S$7,000 per annum.
 You will qualify for this tax relief as long as your Special Account does not exceed the Full Retirement Sum.
 (S$161,000 as at 2016)

 For instance, Heartland Girl did a cash top up of $4,000 to her Special Account in 2015.
 This allows her to reduce her chargeable income by S$4,000 and brought it down to a lower income tax bracket.
-She paid fewer taxes as a result.
+She paid fewer taxes as a result and reduced her income tax bill.
 By participating in the CPF Retirement Topping-Up Scheme, she has utilized a highly effective and cost efficient method to build up her retirement portfolio as well.
 Furthermore, the additional cash sitting in her Special Account is now earning a guaranteed risk-free 4% per annum.